corndel-swe/java-24-kata-cli/README.md

     ./mvnw clean compile
     ```

-3. If you are solving a kata, make sure you are on the `solutions` branch, as the `main` branch is protected and cannot
+3. If you are solving a kata, make sure you are on the `learner-name-solutions` branch, as the `main` branch is protected and cannot
    be pushed to.

     ```bash
-    git checkout solutions
+    git checkout learner-name-solutions
     ```

-> [!WARNING]
+> [!INFO]
-> The solutions branch will have a PR open each day for you to push to.
-At the end of the day, it will be merged into
+> Your `learner-name-solutions` branch will need a PR open to be added to main.
+At the end of the day, each PR will be merged into
 `main`.

 ### How to Start Solving